fago/rules-docs/contributing/environment.md

 Once you finished cloning Drupal, set up a database for it and proceed with the
 installation: after it's completed, the only thing's missing is the Rules module.

+### Drush

+Installing the powerful Drupal Shell is not mandatory but it can definitely be helpful during development.
+At the moment of writing, there's no stable version of Drush for Drupal 8 yet -at the moment of writing the currently tagged release is 7.0.0-alpha3- so depending if you feel brave or not, you can choose either the tagged release or the bleeding development edge.
+One way or another, the recommended way to install it is through composer: **be aware that the installation is going to be global and therefore will probably override your current, stable one**.
+Unfortunately, due to a (temporary?) dependency-clash between Drupal 8 and Drush 7, it's not possible to just install it within your Drupal 8's vendors directory.
+So fire the following in your terminal:

+    composer global require drush/drush=dev-master

+Et voilà, the Drupal 8-compatible version of Drush will be quickly installed for you.

 ### Rules